-The performance of OCR systems can be improved using the contextual information.
+The performance of OCR systems can be improved using the contextual information that are proposed in this paper.
 Word and Character typographical classes can be used as the contextual information.
 For example, the character typographical contextual information is used to verify the segmented patterns in character segmentation.
 If a bounding box of touching characters belongs to an ascender class, the segmented patterns should belong to either an ascender class or an x-height class.
 Similarly, if a bounding box of touching characters belongs to an x-height class, the segmented patterns should belong to an x-height class.
-This information of typographical classes is useful to improve the performance of the character segmentation, the character classification, the post-processing, etc.
+For example, when we segment touching characters "easan" in (Fig. 7) that belongs to the x-height class, a segmented pattern "s(lowercase)" can be a neither "S(uppercase)" or "5(number five)" that belongs to the ascender class.
+This information of typographical classes is useful to improve the performance of the character segmentation, the character classification, the postprocessing, etc.